SamSlutz/General-Procedure-Tracker/README.md

 I built this to practice desktop app architecture, data modeling, and turning a narrow, domain-specific tool into a genuinely reusable one.
 It started as a single-purpose tracker for a specific use case with two hardcoded procedure types on a fixed schedule; I refactored it into a generic version where both the labels and the underlying scheduling rule are configuration, not code.

 Some of the scaffolding was AI-assisted.
-The scheduling algorithm below was not: an AI tool's first attempt at the recurrence got it wrong, so I derived the closed-form version myself and verified it against the original hardcoded behavior before generalizing it.
+The scheduling algorithm below was not: an AI tool attempted to create the recurrence relation to no avail, so I derived the closed-form version myself and verified it against the original hardcoded behavior before generalizing it.

 ## Features